Diflucan single-dose tabletsPronunciation

 - Diflucan single-dose tablets may cause dizziness.
 This effect may be worse if you take it with alcohol or certain medicines.
 Use Diflucan single-dose tablets with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Diflucan single-dose tablets has been known to cause rare cases of serious liver damage, including death, mainly in patients with serious medical conditions.
 Liver damage caused by Diflucan single-dose tablets has not been attributed to total daily dose, length of therapy, or sex or age of patient.
-This type of liver damage may or may not be reversible when Diflucan single-dose tablets is stopped.
+This type of liver damage may or may not be reversible when Diflucan single-dose tablets are stopped.
 Contact your doctor right away if you experience dark urine, loss of appetite, pale stools, severe stomach pain, or yellowing of the skin or eyes.

 - Diflucan single-dose tablets only works against fungi; it does not treat viral infections (eg, the common cold) or bacterial infections.